seek-oss/seek.automation.phantom/README.md

 }
 ```

->**Note: this is usefull if you have deployed Phantom to staging environment where you can switch between simulation and the actual service by performing redirect.**
+> **Note: this is useful if you have deployed Phantom to staging environment where you can switch between simulation and the actual service by performing redirect.**

 ## Example 5: Logging Simulation

-If you want to log the last requests body into a file, they you can use the ```log``` registration type:
+If you want to log the last requests body into a file, they you can use the `log` registration type:

 ```
 POST http://localhost:8080/v1/simulate?type=log&port=9003